 The advent period (4 Sundays before Christmas) is the time of the year when you indulge the magic of Christmas to its fullest.

 For that reason you will see typical Christmas markets, better known as Christkindlmarkt, selling the so-called Glühwein to the visitors in Austria, Germany as well as the rest of central Europe.

 It’s an incredible experience to spend time with your family and friends in such a Christmas market, with the snow crystals falling from heaven, the voice of the carols enchanting your senses, the beautiful colored warming lights, the aroma of sweets and baked goods and you with a cup of hot spiced mulled wine warming your heart from within.

-Those demons from old times are young boys and man from the Village in the mountains, wearing thick stinking mutton furs, huge hand carved demon face masks and massive bells.
+Those demons from old times are young boys and the man from the Village in the mountains, wearing thick stinking mutton furs, huge hand-carved demon face masks, and massive bells.